SenaSteevy/Portofolio-Projects/README.md

 - **Tools Used:** SQL, Sql Server Management Studio
 - **Description:** Here we did some data cleaning process on a housing Dataset.
 Again the related files are in the repository.

+  ## Project 3: Data Cleaning and Dashboarding with Excel

+- **Tools Used:** Ms Excel
+- **Description:** Here we did some data cleaning process on a bike sales datasets.Then we create some Pivot Table and Dashboard to explore them.
+Again the related files are in the repository.